Wärtsilä: Services Market

-The wholly owned service network consist of over 4,500 field services professionals in more than 160 locations in over 70 countries globally, with the installed base of over 180 000 MW.
+The wholly owned service network consists of over 4,500 field service professionals in more than 160 locations in over 70 countries globally, with the installed base of over 180 000 MW.
 The focus lies on optimising operations and life cycle performance of land based power plants and ship installations.

 Wärtsilä provides services, spare parts, maintenance, upgrades, and fuel conversions products for medium and low-speed gas and diesel engines and other related systems, propulsion systems, electrical & automation systems, boilers including environmental solutions regarding particulates and NOx, covering scrubber, selective catalytic reduction (SCRs), oxidation catalysts, ballast water treatment systems and oily-water systems, long-term service agreements, training, condition monitoring, and condition-based maintenance and advisory services.

 In January 2017, Wärtsilä and Carnival Corporation announced a 12-year performance-based agreement worth 900 million euros.

 Acquisitions in the services business include Eniram in 2016, Trident B.V in 2017, and Lock-N-Stich.

 On 1 October 2018, Wärtsilä announced that it would reorganize into two business areas, incorporating the Services business into the existing Marine and Energy businesses.